 The Conrad Hong Kong is a luxury high rise hotel located on Hong Kong island just above the Pacific Place shopping center.
 It is conveniently located in the heart of downtown, just a few minutes walk to the Admiralty MTR station.

 The decor was beautiful and classy with live flower arrangements changed daily.
 The property offers stunning views of both Victoria Harbor and Victoria Peak.
-One thing notable for this review was the exceptional the breakfast buffet at the Conrad Hong Kong.
+One thing notable for this review was the exceptional the breakfast buffet.

 Where to Stay in Hong Kong